The average hourly pay for a Dance Teacher is $23.89.

 Dance Teacher Tasks

-Collaborate with the Studio Directors in the development of dance curriculum.
+- Collaborate with the Studio Directors in the development of dance curriculum.

-Collaborate with the Studio Directors in creation and execution of recitals
+- Collaborate with the Studio Directors in creation and execution of recitals.

-Supervise and direct assistant dance teachers.
+- Supervise and direct assistant dance teachers.

-Instruct students of all ages, all abilities, and various styles.
+- Instruct students of all ages, all abilities, and various styles.

 What Are Popular Skills for Dance Teachers?